SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   not need to implement it.

 ## Task 6: Make everything working like a charm

+**Remarks**:

+  - Do not forget to create a dedicated branch on your repo.
+On your host, you can do the following command assuming you are on `task-6` branch:

+    ```
+    # Go to the folder where you have cloned the repo
+    cd <root folder of your repository>

+    # Create and checkout the branch
+    git checkout -b task-6

+    # Keep track of your branch on GitHub
+    git push -u origin task-6
+    ```

 We have all the pieces ready to work and we just need to make sure the configuration of HAProxy is up-to-date and taken into account by HAProxy.